hwangpo/interfaceTurbulenceDamping/README.md

 # interfaceTurbulenceDamping

-This repo is intended to provide an gas-fluid two-phase flow model with turbulence damping at the interface.
-It is based upon the interFoam and/or compressibleInterFoam solvers, and applied to kEpsilon and kOmega models.
+This repo is intended to provide a revised turbulence model with turbulence damping at the interface for gas-fluid two-phase flows.
+It is based upon the interFoam and/or compressibleInterFoam solvers, and applied to kOmega models.

 Biao Huang @NBU